recdnsfp/recdnsfp.github.io/index.md

 ![recdnsfp](https://raw.githubusercontent.com/recdnsfp/recdnsfp.github.io/master/images/vingerprintDNS.jpg)

 # Problem
 Google and a few other companies provide open dns resolvers to the people around the globe.
-Unfortunately it may happen that the resolver was hijacked and used for different purposes, such as redirecting to malicious pages or to block certain adresses (censorship).
+Unfortunately it may happen that the resolver was hijacked and used for different purposes, such as redirecting to malicious pages or to block certain addresses (censorship).

-Our goal is to identify hijacked resolver by analyzing its fingerprint to increase safety of users.
-To do that we utilize data collected via atlas.ripe.net.
+Our goal is to identify hijacked resolvers by analyzing their fingerprints, in order to increase safety of Internet users.
+To do that, we utilize data collected via RIPE Atlas (atlas.ripe.net).

 # Solution